Check out v4 of the Fauna CLI

 Manage schema for child databases

-Most schema-related Fauna CLI commands support a --secret option.
-Use this option to provide a scoped key, letting you interact with a child database’s schema using a parent database’s admin key.
+Alternatively, you can use --secret to provide a scoped key.
+A scoped key lets you interact with a child database’s schema using a parent database’s admin key.

-For example, with a parent database’s admin key secret of fn123, you can access a child database by appending the child database name and role:
+For example, with a parent database’s admin key secret, you can access a child database by appending the child database name and role:

-# Uses a scoped key from a parent database
+# Use a scoped key from a parent database

 Use FQL schema methods